-While our industrial sites and offices have their own distinct personalities and histories, they share a common cultural foundation.
-We invite you to learn about this foundation by reading about Our Purpose and Values, which are at the heart of our culture and the way we do business, and our Code of Conduct, which sets out the standards we require people to meet and understand and informs our daily actions and decisions.
+While our industrial sites and offices across the country have their own distinct personalities and histories, they share a common cultural foundation: our Purpose and Values, which are at the heart of our culture and the way we do business, and our Code of Conduct, which sets out the standards we require people to meet and understand and informs our daily actions and decisions.

 Our culture of safety

-We never compromise on safety.
+We promote a culture of safe operating discipline.
 We look out for one another and stop work if it's not safe.

 Our global SafeWork program, which extends across our Canadian assets, gives the tools needed to stay safe at work.
 SafeWork, coupled with mining’s rich history in Canada, has many of our sites operating at industry-leading levels when it comes to safety – and they have the recognition to prove it.

-The Onaping Depth project reflects that imagination.
-When completed, the deep mine project will provide a significant new source of high-grade nickel ore beyond year 2035 – a metal critical to electric vehicles, lithium-ion batteries, solar panels and wind turbines.
+Innovation and imagination are going hand in hand as Sudbury INO pursues its Onaping Depth Project.
+When completed, the deep mine project will provide a significant new source of high-grade nickel ore beyond year 2035.

 Building the Mine of the Future: What if?